apostrophecms/apostrophe/packages/scheduled-publishing/README.md

 Editors can now schedule publication and un-publication times for documents.
 Note that un-publishing a document means it is no longer available except in draft form.
 Since the home page must always be available, the home page cannot be scheduled for un-publishing.

-For publiction and un-publication to actually occur, you'll need to run the appropriate command line task on a periodic basis, as described below.
+For publication and un-publication to actually occur, you'll need to run the appropriate command line task on a periodic basis, as described below.

 ## Using the command line task